aleoponcelet/substratum-quetzal-theme/README.md

 *Quetzal has been removed from the Google Playstore on February 21, 2021.*

-My first dark theme for Android 7/8.
+My first dark theme for Android.

 * Supports Android 7/8
 * You need substratum app from the Play Store to apply the theme